msprev/pandocinject/doc/readme.md

 The `format` attribute takes the name of single Python formatter class.
     You can create these classes easily by subclassing `Formatter` from module `pandocinject` and tweaking the result to suit your needs.
-    A description of how to write formatter classes is below; for now, our focus is how to invoke selectors in your input document.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="JointAuthor" format="Homepage"></div>